reyj1999/calendar-mirror/README.md

 The diphone speech synthesizer uses a small dictionary of approximately 56,600 English words.
 If a word is not recognised by the dictionary it is skipped over.
 More words will be added in future updates.

-## Compiling Source Code
+## Building Source Code

+This is a CopperSpice application and will <ins>not</ins> compile with Qt libraries as although CopperSpice was initially derived from the Qt framework it has now completely diverged.

+### Debian 12 Boookworm

+To build Casper Calendar from the source code you first need to build CopperSpice.
+Please read my <ins>[guide](https://github.com/crispinalan/copperspice-debian12-guide)</ins> on how to build CopperSpice on Debian 12 Bookworm as at the time of writing no pre-built CopperSpice binaries are listed on their [download site](https://download.copperspice.com/copperspice/).

+### Ubuntu 22.04

+With Ubuntu 22.04 (and other Ubuntu versions) you can use the pre-built CopperSpice binaries listed on their [download site](https://download.copperspice.com/copperspice/).
+You need to install the [required packages](https://www.copperspice.com/docs/cs_overview/requirements-unix.html#ubuntu22-cs-dev) before using the CMake build system described below.

+### Other Linux distros

+Please check the CopperSpice [download site](https://download.copperspice.com/) for binary downloads.

+### Building

- Geany or Visual Studio Code (see Acknowledgements below for links) can be used aa a source code editor for opening, viewing and then compiling the Casper Calendar files located in the src directory.
+[Geany](https://www.geany.org/) or [Visual Studio Code]((https://code.visualstudio.com/) can be used as a source code editor for opening, viewing and then compiling the Casper Calendar files located in the src directory.
 Both code editors have an integrated terminal for building the application.

-### Building

-To build Casper Calendar from the source code you first need to build CopperSpice.
-See my [guide](https://github.com/crispinalan/copperspice-debian12-guide) on how to do this.
 Then use the following terminal commands for building Casper Calendar:

 ```
 mkdir build